 INDEX ART BOOK FAIR

-This year, these exhibitors will be presented alongside a special section curated by Index Art Book Fair, Mexico City, featuring leading international publishers:
+In 2019, these exhibitors were presented alongside a special section curated by Index Art Book Fair, Mexico City, featuring leading international publishers:

 Art Catalogues, Los Angeles